Emberley/xai_systems/README.md

 This code implements a simple explainable recommender system built on a knowledge graph and a Graph Neural Network (GNN).The graph is converted and passed into a GNN to generate node embeddings.
 These embeddings are then used to recommend items for a user.
 The system includes an explainability component that identifies paths in the knowledge graph connecting the user to the recommended items.

 ## Methods
-1. Build Knowledge Graph  Load nodes and edges into a graph `G`
+1. Build Knowledge Graph  Load nodes and edges into a graph
 2. Convert the graph to `edge_index` for the GNN
-3. Train or compute node embeddings
+3. Train and compute node embeddings
 4. Generate recommended items for a user
 5. Compute paths in the graph
 6. Draw the graph